 Anger is a natural reaction to frustration in life.
-That being said, anger can be problematic if it is uncontrollable, overwhelming, and destructive on a regular basis.
-People who find themselves at the mercy of these powerful emotions may experience hindrances to their daily functioning—specifically, decreases in quality of relationships, work efficacy, and personal satisfaction.
+That being said, anger can be problematic if it is uncontrolled, overwhelming, and destructive.
+People who find themselves struggling with these powerful emotions may experience hindrances to their daily functioning—specifically, decreases in quality of relationships, work efficacy, and personal satisfaction.

-Fortunately, these intense emotions can be controlled with anger management counseling.
-Clarity Clinic, located in Chicago, utilizes a variety of anger management techniques in order to reduce both raw emotional reactions as well as troublesome aggressive responses of self-expression.
+Fortunately, these intense emotions can be better regulated with anger management counseling.
+Clarity Clinic utilizes a variety of anger management techniques to reduce both raw emotional reactions as well as troublesome aggressive responses of self-expression.
 In acute circumstances, Clarity Clinic recommends both therapy and medical interventions.

 Expressing anger in a firm yet empathetic way is the healthiest way to express your emotions.
 The priority is expressing your feelings with respect to others and yourself, and without hurting others.

-If you believe that your feelings of anger is starting to get out of control and is having a negative impact on your relationships, work or other important areas of life, anger management counseling could be a productive step towards managing your emotions in a healthier way.
+If you believe that your feelings of anger are starting to get out of control and are having a negative impact on your relationships, work, or other important areas of life, anger management counseling could be a productive step towards managing your emotions more healthily.
 Anger management helps you recognize frustrations early and resolve them in a way that allows you to express your needs — and keeps you calm and in control.
 Anger management therapy can help you control your reactions to people or things that trigger angry feelings.